dmitry/reedsy_store/README.md

   - Isolated from future versions
   - Own set of serializers and validations
   - Can be deprecated while maintaining support
-  - Might be good to add `Api::V1::BaseController`
+  - It might be good to add `Api::V1::BaseController`

 ### Error Handling